OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Inspect the source code to determine whether native Android mechanisms identify sensitive information.
 Sensitive information should be encrypted, not stored in clear text.
 For sensitive information that must be stored on the device, several API calls are available to protect the data via the `KeyChain` class.
 Complete the following steps:

 - Make sure that the app is using the Android KeyStore and Cipher mechanisms to securely store encrypted information on the device.
-Look for the patterns `import java.security.KeyStore`, `import javax.crypto.Cipher`, `import java.security.SecureRandom`, and corresponding usages.
+Look for the patterns `AndroidKeystore`, `import java.security.KeyStore`, `import javax.crypto.Cipher`, `import java.security.SecureRandom`, and corresponding usages.
 - Use the `store(OutputStream stream, char[] password)` function to store the KeyStore to disk with a password.
 Make sure that the password is provided by the user, not hard-coded.

 #### Dynamic Analysis